SPY-Lab/dimp-analyzer/README.md

 # DImp static analyzer (SAC 2020)

-You can run the Dump static analyzer as
+You can run the DImp static analyzer as

 ```
 java -jar dimp-analyzer.jar